apockill/nix-config/README.md

 just update-firmware
 ```

 Finally, it's time to handle "Non-Nix State".
+This includes a few pipx packages, and a
+local set of python tooling I use, stored under `./tools/.
-There's not really a good way to manage
+There's not really a good way to manage python executables that aren't on the nixpkgs,
-python executables that aren't on the nixpkgs, so just run this once:
+so just run this command once:

 ```bash
 just install-pipx-deps